The question we are most often asked is:

 - Sue will contact you, probably within a couple of days, to find out what date you are looking to get married and will start the booking process with you in the meantime we will send you another form that will need to be completed before…….

-- You meet with Revd Noel and he will check all that you have all the relevant paperwork with you and confirm the booking and…….
+- You meet with Revd Noel and he will check that you have all the relevant paperwork and that you can legally be married here or advise on what you need to do if that is not currently the case and he will confirm the booking and…….

 - You look forward to planning your wedding.

-- At the beginning of the year when you are to be married we strongly ask that we you to attend our Marriage Preparation day, you will have the opportunity on that day to meet all of the couples to be married during the year, we talk about relationships and Christian marriage, the practicalities of the wedding, hear the musicians and bell ringers and have a short service in preparation for your upcoming wedding.
+- At the beginning of the year when you are to be married we then expect couples who are to be married that year to attend our Marriage Preparation day, you will have the opportunity on that day to meet all of the couples to be married during the year, we talk about relationships and Christian marriage, the practicalities of the wedding, hear the musicians and bell ringers and have a short service in preparation for your upcoming wedding.

 Marriage after divorce.
 In the Parish of Curdworth, Middleton and Wishaw we understand that not everything is perfect, and at times things go wrong for many reasons.
 We do not wish to exclude anyone, but if you want to be married after a previous marriage has been dissolved Revd Noel will need to talk to you about this, so please be prepared.
 In the majority of cases this conversation is sufficient, but under some circumstances he may have to seek approval for the wedding to go ahead from the Bishop of Birmingham.